You are here

 A flexible tube often used to support microphones or small lights.
 Sometimes also known as a 'Swan Neck'.

-An form of equaliser whereby multiple narrow segments of the audio spectrum are controlled by individual cut/boost faders.
+An form of equaliser whereby multiple narrow segments or bands of the audio spectrum are controlled by individual cut/boost faders.
 The name comes about because the fader positions provide a graphic representation of the EQ curve.
+The bandwidths of the filters are typically octave (10 faders) or 1/3 octave (31 faders).

 An alternative term for the electrical Earth or 0 Volts reference.
 In mains wiring, the ground cable is often physically connected to the planet’s earth via a long conductive metal spike.